Anuraag43/MissionRed/README.md

 #Pages and flow in the project:

 1. Login Page: Here user will be able to login to the application.
-2. Sign Up Page : Before able to login he should signup for the application from this page.
+2. Sign Up Page : If this is the first time for the user using this application, they have to signup in this page.
-3. Search  Page : Here is where user will be able to Search for particular blood group donor by typing requried blood group donors in the                         search field user must login before this.
+3. Search  Page : If usr want to Search for particular blood group donor, this can be done in this page by typing requried blood group in the                         search field.
+User must login before doing this.
-4. Results Page : Here is where all the results are displayed with the contact details.
+4. Results Page : The results are displayed with the contact details.
 He can directly call the donor from results using                                               dialler symbol which will direct to dialler and call donor.
                 : The results are displayed with the shortest distance from the recipent and the donor and depends on the donor willing to travel in miles.